-- (i) The risk exposure to a counterparty of the Company in an OTC derivative transaction may not exceed 10% of the net assets of a Sub-Fund when the counterparty is a credit institution referred to above in sub-paragraph 4.1 (vi) or 5% of its net assets in other cases and shall be combined with the risk exposure to a counterparty of the Company in an EPM technique (as further described in paragraph 4.5 below).
-Embedded derivatives of SFIs will not be taken into account when calculating the risk exposure to a counterparty, except if the issuer of the SFI is allowed to pass the counterparty risk of underlying derivatives to the Company. - (j) To calculate the Sub-Fund's Global Exposure, the Company may apply the VaR approach or the commitment approach.
-Where the VaR approach is used to assess a Sub-Fund Global Exposure, the Company can use the relative VaR approach or the absolute VaR approach.
+To calculate the Sub-Fund's Global Exposure, the Company may apply the VaR approach or the commitment approach.
+The approach used for each Sub-Fund, the type of VaR (absolute or relative) as well as the reference portfolio used in case of relative VaR are disclosed in Annex A in relation to a given Sub-Fund.

+Where the VaR approach is used to assess a Sub-Fund's Global Exposure, the Company can use the relative VaR approach or the absolute VaR approach.
 Under the relative VaR approach, the Company will ensure that the Global Exposure does not exceed twice the VaR (200%) of the reference portfolio mentioned in Annex A in relation to a given Sub-Fund.
 The reference portfolios are used for VaR limitation purpose and not for performance measurement purpose.
 Under the absolute VaR approach, the Company will ensure that the absolute VaR of a Sub-Fund is not greater than 20% of its total net assets.
 The VaR is a statistical methodology that predicts the maximum potential loss that a Sub-Fund could make, calculated to a certain confidence level.

-Where the commitment approach is used as indicated in Annex A in relation to a given Sub-Fund, the Global Exposure relating to financial derivative instruments may not exceed the total net assets of a Sub-Fund.
-Accordingly, the total exposure associated with the investments (securities and financial derivative instruments) of the Sub-Fund may amount to 200% of the total net assets of the Sub-Fund.
-As borrowing is allowed up to a maximum of 10%, the total exposure can reach 210% of the total net assets of the relevant Sub-Fund.
+When the commitment approach is used, the Global Exposure relating to derivatives may not exceed the total net assets of a Sub-Fund.
+Accordingly, the Global Exposure associated with the investments of the Sub-Fund may amount to 200% of the total net assets of the Sub-Fund.
+As borrowing is allowed up to a maximum of 10%, the Global Exposure can reach 210% of the total net assets of the relevant Sub-Fund.